frazzled-circuits/FrazzledCircuits-KiCad-Library/README.md

-# FrazzledCircuits-KiCad-footprints
+# FrazzledCircuits KiCad Library
-A selection of useful KiCad component footprints
+A selection of useful KiCad components